TijnFlinterman/Bomberman/README.md

 Bomberman example https://youtu.be/TNpsjU6viLI (code used in video https://github.com/meirkl/Bomberman) occasional tech help from Tygo Boons (https://tygoboons.nl)

-I DID NOT use the pre-assigned code provided by BUAS to set the foundation.
+I used the pre-assigned code provided by BUAS to set the foundation but I don't think there is anything of it left.
+(since I would have understood my own version better if I wrote it)

 Assets used:
 Bomb sprite https://mega.nz/folder/10N1BRRT#mLlzd7l1-lX6bu5z8QtdQw